Best Buds PA

 With its stunning Wildflower and Native Plant Gardens and impressive art collections, the Brandywine River Museum of Art personifies the intersection of art and nature and is a worthy stop on any garden tour.
 Although originally intended to screen parking areas, the gardens have become a key component of the museum’s grounds and landscape.
 Featuring both indigenous and naturalized plants of the greater Brandywine region with each plant displayed in its natural setting of woodland, wetland, flood plain, or meadow, soak up the views that inspired the art of three generations of Wyeths.

 Worthy detour: With all the history surrounding many of Pennsylvania’s stellar garden sites, there’s more history to be found at the 50-acre Brandywine Battlefield Park (1 mile/4 minutes from Brandywine Museum) where almost 250 years ago, the peaceful Quaker farmlands of Brandywine Valley resounded with the sounds of warfare as British and Continental Army troops battled in the largest land engagement of the Revolutionary War.
 Outmaneuvered by the British, General Washington and his army were defeated on September 11, 1773 and forced to retreat, but with their spirit and morale largely intact.
-Tour the battlefield’s rolling hills and woodlands that are testament to the battle for American independence fought on these grounds and stop in the Visitor Center to learn even more.
+Tour the battlefield’s rolling hills and woodlands that are testament to the battle for American independence fought on these grounds and stop in the Visitor Center that is open on select days to learn even more.

 Tyler Arboretum